AndreWohnsland/CocktailBerry/docs/setup.md

 ## Adding new Recipes or Ingredients

 There are only limited ingredients and recipes.
 But you can add your own data to the program as well.
-This app uses a sqlite3 Database coupled to the UI.
+This app uses a sqlite3 database coupled to the UI.
 So, it's quite easy to implement new ingredients or even recipes.
 Just use the implemented UI for the procedure under the according tabs (**Ingredients** or **Recipes**).